jfrog/frogbot/README.md

         // [Optional, default: "FALSE"]
         // Displays all existing vulnerabilities, including the ones that were added by the pull request.
         // JF_INCLUDE_ALL_VULNERABILITIES= "TRUE"

+        // [Optional, default: "TRUE"]
+        // Fails the Frogbot task if any security issue was found.
+        // JF_FAIL= "FALSE"
     }

    stages {